 - I. The CCB is designed to ensure that banks build up capital buffers during normal times, which can be drawn down during a stressed period.
-Banks in India are required to maintain a capital conservation buffer of 2.5% in a phased manner.
-Current CCB stands at 1.88%.
-As stated by RBI in Notification issued on 5th Feb 2021, it has been decided to defer the implementation of the last tranche of 0.625 per cent of the Capital Conservation Buffer (CCB) from April 1, 2021 to October 1, 2021. - II.
+Banks in India are required to maintain a capital conservation buffer of 2.50% in a phased manner.
+Current CCB stands at 2.50% with effect from 01 October 2021. - II.
 RBI issued guidelines on CCyB framework for banks in India in February 2015.
 The CCyB may vary from 0 to 2.5% of total RWA and the decision would normally be pre-announced with a lead time of 4 quarters.
 The activation of CCyB will depend upon Credit to GDP gap in India along with supplementary indicators such as Credit-Deposit ratio for a moving period of 3 years, industry outlook assessment index and interest coverage ratio.
-As stated by RBI in press release date April 1, 2020, a review of CCyB indicators was carried out by the RBI and it has been decided that it is not necessary to activate CCyB in India at this point in time. - III.
+As stated by RBI in press release date April 5, 2021, a review of CCyB indicators was carried out by the RBI and it has been decided that it is not necessary to activate CCyB in India at this point in time. - III.
 The Reserve Bank of India (RBI) released the framework on D-SIB requirements for banks operating in India in July 2014.

 Banks may become systemically important due to their size, cross-jurisdictional activity, complexity, interconnectedness and lack of substitutability.
 As per the RBI guidelines, a foreign bank having branch presence in India (such as the Bank) which is classified as Globally Systemically Important Bank (G-SIB) by Financial Stability Board (FSB), has to maintain additional CET1 capital surcharge in India as applicable to it as a G-SIB, proportionate to its Risk Weighted Assets (RWAs) in India.
-Accordingly, 2.05% had been added to minimum requirement towards G-SIB as of 30 Sep 2021.
+Accordingly, 2.00% had been added to minimum requirement towards G-SIB as of 31 March 2022.